Compatibility

 - Thumbnail duplication may occur under the following circumstances: Items contain similar (or, no) title AND photo date/time properties are not properly set.
 This is because file naming is determined as follows: [date/time]_[title]_[thumbsize]px.jpg.
 This should make each unique, as long as titles are set and/or date-time properties are correct for the photo.
 If not, manage your photos better.
 Or at least give them unique names.
 Sheesh!

-[1] URL Encode it yourself using a site like The URL Encode/Decode Page or Submit your feed at the top of this page and take the resulting address (after ?feed= in the resulting URL) and use it as your feed.
+[1] URL Encode it yourself using a site like The URL Encode/Decode Page or just use the Widget Builder, which automatically encodes your feed.